Guthix/Jagex-Store-5/docs/Containers.md

 | 2      | GZIP        |
 | 3      | LZMA        |

-Every container also contains the compressed and uncompressed size.
-The compressed size is used to determine how many bytes needs to be compressed when reading and the uncompressed size can be used for verification.
-Containers can also optionally contain a version.
-This version is used to check if the container is up to date.
-This is done by comparing it to the version that is stored in the archive settings.
+After that the container encodes the size of the compressed data.
+The rest of the container except for the version is (optionally) encrypted using an XTEA block cipher.
+An XTEA key (128 bit key) is required to decipher the uncompressed size and compressed data.
+The end of the container can also have a version attached.
+This version is optional and also not send when transferring a cache over a network.
+The version is appended by the client.
-It thus only makes sense to add this version to containers that encode group data.
+The client uses this version to verify if the container is out of date by comparing it with the version in the group settings.
+The containers that contain settings files thus can never have versions attached.